Madison voters widely support City Council term limits; reject full-time body, longer term lengths

 |29%

-Madison voters Tuesday widely supported term limits for City Council members and keeping the size of the legislative body the same, while rejecting proposals to move to a higher-paid, full-time council where members would serve longer terms.
+Madison voters Tuesday overwhelmingly supported term limits for City Council members and keeping the size of the legislative body the same, while rejecting proposals to move to a higher-paid, full-time council whose members would serve longer terms.

 The results of four advisory referendums included on the spring election ballot could offer direction to the City Council as it weighs some of the biggest structural changes to city government in decades.